-OVID-19 has increase the pressure to hasten the doctor computer collaboration: Although the implementation of AI in cardiology has provided effective support for the analysis of all patient data, including symptoms, imaging, and more. • Secondly, algorithms that forecast mortality risk, additional complications, and liness severity provide a significant contribution for choosing the best patient prognosis and course of therapy.
+COVID-19 has increase the pressure to hasten the doctor computer collaboration: Although the implementation of Al in cardiology has provided effective support for the analysis of all patient data, including symptons, inaging and more. • Secondly, algorithms that forecast mortality risk, additional complications, and liness severity provide a significant contribution for choosing the best patient prognosis and course of therapy.

-Last but not least, in future AI can help nurse to manage a patient care including elivical documentation, medication administration and vital monitoring.
-AI can also analyce patient data to identify patterns and potential risk and providing personalized care.
-AI is a tool which help both Doctors and Nurses to provide effective efficient and wholesome care.
+least, in future AI can help nurse to manage a patient geninical documentation, medication administration and ing.AI can also analyze patient data to identify patterns I risk and providing personalized care. hich help both Doctors and Nurses to provide effective wholesome care.

-CONCLUSION CONCLUSION With the expanding amount of data, AI has made as the healthcare system.and more effective solutions to the clinical framework are being welcomed.
-The mor mations there are the lower the risk of COVID-19 spin-ture of the source in light of the the source in light of the source in light of the the source in light of the source in light of the source of Sup the clinical framework are being wetcomed.
-1 options there are,the lower the risk of COVI and the demand on scarce resources in light pandemic.It is important to remember that data outlined above wil take time to remedy.
+CONCLUSION With the expanding amount of data, AI has made it the healthcare system.and more effective solutions to the clinical framework are being welcomed.
+The mor options there are,the lower the risk of COVID-19 sp and the demand on scarce resources in light of the and the demand on scarce resources in pandemic.It is important to remember data outlined above wil take time to re-